salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Lean Inception.md

 Fue creado para llegar a un acuerdo de cual deberia ser el MVP y asegurarse de que el equipo arranque a desarollar todos en la misma pagina y con un buen plan sin estar 5 meses discutiendo.

->[!quote] And I was very satisfied facilitating these (old) agile inceptions this way until 2011, the year my son was born.
+>[!quote] And I was very satisfied facilitating these (old) [[agile]] inceptions this way until 2011, the year my son was born.
 The thing is, I was the inception facilitator, but the inception would take from two to four weeks.
 And I could not stay away from home for more than a week.
 I had to make the inceptions leaner, somehow make them fit in one week.

 The new inception style is lean for two reasons:

 1. the inception duration is shorter, removing everything which was not about the product (such as architecture, project, etc), making it _lean_
-2. the end result of the inception is the understanding the MVP, a main concept from the _Lean_ StartUp movement.
+2. the end result of the inception is the understanding the [[Minium Viable Product|MVP]], a main concept from the _Lean_ StartUp movement.

 ## Por que?
 Que beneficios tiene?
-Lo importante del MVP es
+Lo importante del [[Minium Viable Product|MVP]] es que te permite construir algo rapido para despues iterar sobre eso y ver con que quedarte.
+Por lo que poder definir uno sin tardar m